Skip to Content

 The northwestern regions of South Carolina are usually the best for finding amethyst, so let’s start here.
 Diamond Hill Mine is a famous place where amethyst is present among other valuable specimens.

 At Donald’s, there is an area about four miles away to the southeast where you can find amethyst.
-At Iva, amethyst is present in the area exposures from Anderson to Due West, but there are also plenty of privately owned farms in Iva where you can find amethyst.
+Amethyst is present in the area, from Anderson to Due West, but there are also plenty of privately owned farms in Iva where you can find amethyst.

 Just make sure you ask for permission first.
 The Bowens River and its tributaries are excellent areas to find amethyst, emerald, sapphires, and corundum.
 Search the gravel and slate exposures.